Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Numerical analysis and discussion

 \section{Numerical analysis and discussion}

 In order to perform the numerical analysis, we need to define a strategy to fix the parameters of the model.
-From the starting action in eq.~(\ref{action}), one has nine parameters, namely the coefficients of the different bulk operators ($\lambda$, $c$, $\rho$, $\zeta_\pm$, $m_X$), the size of the fifth dimension $z_0$ and the parameters from the scalar boundary potential ($\mu$, $\eta$).
-However, for the scalar contributions to the HLbL, only a subset of them are relevant, namely $\rho$, $z_0$, the combination $\zeta=\zeta_++\tfrac{1}{2}\zeta_-$, $m_X$, and the parameters of the boundary potential, which can be traded for the quark condensate $\langle {\bar{q}}q\rangle$ and $\gamma$.
-As discussed in Section~\ref{sec:2}, in order to have conformal invariance asymptotically, it is convenient to fix the 5-dimensional scalar mass $m_X$ to the value dictated by the AdS/CFT correspondence, $m_X^2=-3$.
+From the starting action in Eq.~(\ref{action1}), one has nine parameters, namely the coefficients of the different bulk operators ($\lambda$, $c$, $\rho$, $\zeta_\pm$, $m_X$), the size of the fifth dimension $z_0$ and the parameters from the scalar boundary potential ($\mu$, $\eta$).
+However, for the scalar contributions to the HLbL, only a subset of them is relevant, namely $\rho$, $z_0$, the combination $\zeta=\zeta_++\tfrac{1}{2}\zeta_-$, $m_X$, and the parameters of the boundary potential, which can be traded for the quark condensate $\langle {\bar{q}}q\rangle$ and $\gamma$.
+As discussed in Sec.~\ref{sec:2}, in order to have conformal invariance asymptotically, it is convenient to fix the five-dimensional scalar mass $m_X$ to the value dictated by the AdS/CFT correspondence, $m_X^2=-3$.

-We are therefore left with 5 independent parameters.
+We are therefore left with five independent parameters.
 The analysis of the previous section shows a possible strategy to fix them.
-We will require that $\zeta$ and $\rho$ match the $\langle SVV\rangle$ short-distance constraint of eq.~(\ref{SDC}) and the decay width of the lowest-lying scalars into two photons, according to eqs.~(\ref{widths}) and (\ref{F10}), where one should keep in mind that the constant ${\cal A}_n$ depends on $\rho$ (see eq.(\ref{An})).
+We will require that $\zeta$ and $\rho$ match the $\langle SVV\rangle$ short-distance constraint of Eq.~(\ref{SDC}) and the decay width of the lowest-lying scalars into two photons, according to Eqs.~(\ref{widths}) and (\ref{F10}), where one should keep in mind that the constant ${\cal A}_n$ depends on $\rho$ (see Eq.(\ref{An})).

-Note, however, that our starting action is flavour-symmetric.
+Note, however, that our starting action is flavour symmetric.
 This means, in particular, that the lowest-lying scalar mesons come out degenerate in mass and they have the same decay width into two photons.
-Experimentally, the partial decay widths of the $f_0(990)$ and $a_0(980)$ are well-known and given by \cite{Zyla:2020zbs}
+Experimentally, the partial decay widths of the $f_0(980)$ and $a_0(980)$ are well known and given by \cite{Zyla:2020zbs}

 For the $\sigma(500)$, however, rescattering effects are dominant and the determination is less precise.
 The most recent analyses suggest $\Gamma_{\gamma\gamma}^{(\sigma)}=(1.3-2)\,{\mathrm{keV}}$ \cite{Moussallam:2011zg,Dai:2014zta,Danilkin:2020pak}.